NJUPTAAA/NOJ_JudgeServer/README.md

 docker build . -t njuptaaa/judge_server
 ```

 If you are using networks that have limited internet access, you can try using proxy to build.
-In the following example we using a proxy located on port 1080 of youe computer:
+In the following example we using a proxy located on port 1080 of your computer:

 ```bash
 docker build . -t njuptaaa/judge_server --build-arg http_proxy=http://host.docker.internal:1080 --build-arg https_proxy=http://host.docker.internal:1080